Forest of lies

 As I was marched to the truck, I glanced at my brothers.
 Their faces were knotted from trying not to cry, lips stiffened and trembling.
 Joon balled his fists and I caught his eye, barely, but enough to know he would take my leaving the hardest.
 He had to take over the storytelling and he always ran out of things to say.

 In a way he was resentful of me and more so because I went so willingly.
 In his mind, a betrayal.
-And knowing how he held onto things, I wondered if he could ever forgive me.
+And knowing how he held onto things, I wondered if he could ever forgive me for my pride; leaving so willingly.

 I was shoved into the back of the truck where I saw two lines of frightened eyes.
 The faces of boys sitting there, all statues, seemed under the spell of a big steely eyed man who peered at me until I sat.